 INTRODUCTION TO CRIMINAL JUSTICE 101

 Instructor: Tom Pritchard Office: D-200E

 Office Hours: Tue/Th 10:30 a.m. - 12:20 p.m.
 E-mail: thomas.pritchard@bellevuecollege.edu

-Friday 9:30 a.m. - 10:20 a.m.
+Friday.
+11:30 a.m. - 12:20 p.m.

-Class Meets: Daily 12:30 p.m. - 1:20 p.m.

-Classroom: D-103 Phone: 425-564-2025

-Required Text: Introduction to Criminal Justice (13th Edition) by: Larry Siegel and John Worrall Publisher: Cengage/Wadsworth ISBN: ISBN-10: 0495913383 | ISBN-13: 978-0495913382

-Course Description: This course surveys the criminal justice process from arrest through release.
+Class Meets: Tue/Th 8:30 a.m. -10:20 a.m.; Fri 9:30 - 10:20 a.m.
+Classroom: D-103 Phone: 425-564-2025 Required Text: Introduction to Criminal Justice (13th Edition) by: Larry Siegel and John Worrall Publisher: Cengage/Wadsworth ISBN: ISBN-10: 0495913383 | ISBN-13: 978-0495913382 Course Description: This course surveys the criminal justice process from arrest through release.
 Students examine the relationships and responsibilities of and among police, prosecutors, courts, and probation and parole systems.
 Important background information on crime, classifications and definitions of offenses, and victims and offenders is discussed as well.
 The focus of this introductory course includes: 1) Police organization, roles and functions, and responsibilities; 2) Court organization, processes, and outcomes (e.g. sentencing); 3) Punishments issues including probation, jail, prison, and community corrections.
 Learners will be able to:

 - 1. Use a working vocabulary based on the terminology used in the three components of the Criminal Justice System. - 2.
 Differentiate between the workings and responsibilities of the three major components of the American Criminal Justice System: the police, the courts and corrections. - 3.
 Describe the theories, models and concepts within the Criminal Justice System and determine their strengths and weaknesses. - 4.
 Explain how laws are made, categorized and enforced and the process of deciding how these laws are applied to case based situations. - 5.
 Identify the reasons why experts in the field think the term Criminal Justice System is a myth and a true system is non-existent. - 6.
 Examine the current major issues within the Criminal Justice System and be able to explain those issues giving case based examples of what they are.
-Paper Requirements:
+PAPER REQUIREMENTS:

-You will have a paper submission, it should be five (5) pages in length (cover page and reference page(s) do not count), 12 point font (Times New Roman), 1 inch margins, and MUST have a cover page and references page.
+You will have a paper submission, it should be 4-5 pages in length (cover page and reference page(s) do not count), 12 point font (Times New Roman), 1 inch margins, and MUST have a cover page and references page.
 The paper must be on a topic within the area of criminal justice.
 You CANNOT USE Wikipedia for a reference since it is not peer reviewed (see me for all sources that you are unsure about using).
-The paper has to be turned in hardcopy by Friday, November 21st at the beginning of class.
+The paper has to be turned in hardcopy by Friday, June 6th at the beginning of class.
 The paper is worth 100 points.
 Plagiarism will result in a 0 grade and potential academic consequences.
-Extra Credit: There will be zero to a maximum of three "pop" in-class assignments worth 10 points each.
-You must be present to receive credit.
-There is no make-up for the extra credit work.
 Schedule: The following schedule is tentative and may be modified with notice.
 Students are responsible for ANY and ALL changes that are made to this schedule.
-The assigned readings should be completed prior to class and all test date submissions are due on the dates specified Course Outline:
+The assigned readings should be completed prior to class and all test date submissions are due on the dates specified.
+COURSE OUTLINE: